jvlmdr/jack.valmadre.net/notes/_posts/2016-09-04-back-prop-differentials.md

 ### Finding derivatives using differentials ###

-Note that the differential provides the derivative as an \emph{operator}
+Note that the differential provides the derivative as an *operator*
 \begin{equation}
 u \mapsto \frac{\partial f(x)}{\partial x} \times u
 \end{equation}